Erlösung dem Erlöser

 nyone who is familiar with the canonical Wagner operas will know that they contain many references to "Heil"

-contain many references to "Heil" (salvation, healing, well-being) and to "Erlösung" (redemption or release).
-In the quotation from Schopenhauer shown above, Payne
+references to "Heil" (salvation, healing, well-being) and to "Erlösung" (redemption or release).
+In the quotation from Schopenhauer shown above, Payne has

 translated "Erlösung" as salvation.
 In the context, it probably does not matter: the point is that for Schopenhauer, both salvation and redemption equate to

 the world".
 This is why Ulrike Kienzle, in her study of Parsifal in the light of Schopenhauer's philosophy, calls it "the work about overcoming the